-Under sarfaesi act violation of procedure and proceeded for property auction.
+The bank has violated the procedure made under the SARFAESI act and proceeded for property auction.
 In possession notice, date of demand notice was incorrect.
 Moreover, under 13 (3–A) bank has not responded for the representation given on the demand notice.
 How to quash or stop the notice of sale and possession notice?

 SARFAESI Act is special legislation.
 IT empowers the banks to recover dues from defaulting borrowers without the intervention of courts.

 The borrower has the right to receive a demand notice under section 13(2) of the SARFAESI Act.
 The said demand notice bears the total outstanding and sixty days time period for its payment.

 Sixty days period for payment of outstanding starts from the date of receiving of notice.